Lebanon's Aoun summons c.bank governor after decision to end fuel subsidy | Business

 - Lebanon

-Lebanese President Michel Aoun summoned central bank governor Riad Salameh on Thursday after the bank decided to effectively end subsidies on fuel imports, the presidency said on Twitter.
+Lebanese President Michel Aoun summoned central bank governor Riad Salameh on Thursday after the bank decided to effectively end subsidies on fuel imports, the presidency wrote on Twitter.

-In a decision announced late on Wednesday, the central bank said it would offer credit lines for fuel imports based on the market price for the Lebanese pound from Thursday, effectively ending a fuel subsidy that has drained its reserves since the country descended into financial crisis.
+In a decision announced late on Wednesday, the central bank said it would offer credit lines for fuel imports based on the market price for the Lebanese pound from Thursday, effectively ending a fuel subsidy that has drained its reserves since the country descended into financial crisis in 2019.
+Gebran Bassil, head of the party founded by Aoun and his son-in-law, called the move a sudden and unilateral step that contravened a government decision for a gradual lifting of subsidies, including an electronic cash card for the poor.

+Writing on Twitter, he also called the move "a new coup" and called on his party and people, in general, to prepare to mobilize.
+Parliament passed a law approving prepaid cash cards for the poor in June, but the government has yet to roll out the system.

+Salameh said on Wednesday in a meeting of the Supreme Defence Council that the bank could no longer continue to offer lines of credit and subsidize fuel imports, a ministerial source and al-Jadeed TV said.
+Since the onset of the crisis, the central bank had been effectively subsidizing fuel by using its dollar reserves to finance fuel imports at official exchange rates well below the rates on the parallel market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)